paulorb/FileMonitor/README.md

 `#include "FileMonitor.hpp"`

-Remember it depends on boost thread and system, take a look at the CMakeLists.txt to see an example.
+Remember it depends on boost thread, take a look at the CMakeLists.txt to see an example.